 And by testing these services and devices side-by-side, we figure out the best way to build the ultimate streaming setup with the best selection of content and live channels.

 What are the best streaming services?

 The best streaming service overall is Netflix, which offers an excellent selection of TV shows, movies and original programming.
-First of all, Netflix practically controls the conversation around streaming, with most of the big shows (which it keeps doing, hand over first, with hit after hit) and routine success making big new series such as Tiger King and Dead to Me.
-Netflix has also had most of the standard features that competitors took years to realize mattered -- such as user profiles that finally came to Amazon Prime Video — and it's enough content that we won't cut our accounts just because of Netflix's latest price hike.
+First of all, Netflix practically controls the conversation around streaming, with most of the big shows (which it keeps doing, hand over fist, with hit after hit) and routine success making big new series such as Tiger King and Dead to Me.
+Netflix has also had most of the standard features that competitors took years to realize mattered — such as user profiles that finally came to Amazon Prime Video — and it's enough content that we won't cut our accounts just because of Netflix's latest price hike.

-The newly released HBO Max provides a boost to the HBO catalogue, with a ton more movies and some new original shows.
+The HBO Max provides a boost to the HBO catalogue, with a ton more movies and some new original shows.
 Some will flock to the service for the DCEU films — Wonder Woman 1984 debuted on HBO Max the same day it hits theaters, for no additional charge — and we're already loving it for the Harley Quinn show and Adventure Time.
-HBO Max is still not on Roku or Fire TV, though.
+And HBO Max is finally on Roku, after a lengthy wait.

 Disney Plus, a relatively new contender, also merits a look, and it practically demands your attention if you're a fan of Star Wars or the Marvel movies, of which it has nearly every film (or it will soon, in some cases).
-It's also the home of the critically acclaimed Pixar library.
+It's also the home of The Mandalorian and critically acclaimed Pixar library.